chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 - `Card.svelte`
 - `Filters.svelte`

-Open `index.svelte`, import our listings, and declare a data variable (we'll use this later):
+Open `index.svelte`, import our listings and declare a data variable (we'll use this later):

 ```html
 <script>